-- Attest to having read the Guidelines for Safe Events and the Race Director Code of Ethics
+- Attestations ~ attest to having read the Guidelines for Safe Events, Understanding Music Licensing, Understanding Safe Sport Act, and the Race Director Code of Ethics

 - Post the RRCA member logo on your event website to show that your event is a member of the largest distance running organization in the US.
 This also lets your participants know that you have agreed to follow our guidelines for best practices.
 Download the RRCA member badge.

 - Sharing RRCA Affiliation ~ Members can post the RRCA member logo on your event website to show your membership in the largest distance running organization in the US.
 Posting the RRCA logo lets your participants know that you have agreed to follow our guidelines to help ensure runner safety and inclusion.
 Download the RRCA member badge.